 Matthew Sakiestewa Gilbert

 Matthew Sakiestewa Gilbert is Professor and Director of American Indian Studies and Professor of History at the University of Illinois at Urbana-Champaign.
 He is enrolled with the Hopi Tribe from the village of Upper Munqapi in northeastern Arizona.
 Centering his research and teaching on Native American history and the history of the American West, he examines the history of American Indian education, the Indian boarding school experience, and American Indians and sport.
-In addition to publishing articles on Hopi history and producing a documentary film -- Beyond the Mesas -- on the Hopi boarding school experience, he has authored a book entitled Education beyond the Mesas: Hopi Students at Sherman Institute, 1902-1929 (University of Nebraska Press, 2010).
-Furthermore, he is co-editor (with Clifford E. Trafzer and Lorene Sisquoc) of the anthology The Indian School on Magnolia Avenue: Voices and Images from Sherman Institute (Oregon State University Press, 2012).
+In addition to publishing articles and books on Hopi history, he has produced a documentary film -- Beyond the Mesas -- on the Hopi boarding school experience.

 His work and expertise on Hopi running has been featured in a ESPN documentary film entitled "Run Hopi" by Scott Harves (click here for the 15 minute version) and various news outlets, including the University of Illinois News Bureau and The News-Gazette.

 In addition to his research and writing, he is co-editor of the Indigenous Education series with the University of Nebraska Press, and serves on the Faculty Advisory Board of the University of Illinois Press, and the Editorial Board of the Journal of Sport and Social Issues.

 - 20th Century U.S. History